xazab/whitepaper/xazab-whitepaper.md

 ### Xazab Development

 Xazab is going to follow its own development but still remain completely with its parents development.
 More updates coming

+### Current Development

+Xazab have moved to its second phase of development by adding more Proof of Work to its algorithm.
+Now the included proof of works are SHA256D, LYRA2, YESPOWER, SCRYPT and GHOSTRIDER(will take place at block height 370,000).
+Why the need of these algorithm.
+- This is to allow everybody no matter the device you have to participate in XAZAB evolution.
+- To make sure that Xazab is more secure as no individual can have or monopolize the network system of XAZAB thereby preventing 51% on the system.

+### Goals